kahhongt/kahhongt.github.io/_pages/about.md

 Lake Königssee, Germany
 </p>

 Hi!
 I am Kah Hong!
 I am currently a Data Scientist based in London/Singapore.
-I am interested in Bayesian Modelling, optimisation and analytical solutions to inference problems across consumer technology, social sciences, and the financial markets.
+I am interested in probabilistics modelling, machine learning and analytical solutions to inference problems in consumer technology, social phenomena, and the financial markets.

 ### Contact
 I can be contacted at **kahhong.tai@gmail.com**